vega/altair_ally/doc/intro.md

 # Altair Ally

-Altair Ally ("Aly" for short) is an companion package to Altair, which provides a few shortcuts to create common plots for exploratory data analysis (EDA), particularly those involving visualizing an entire dataset.
+Altair Ally is an companion package to Altair, which provides a few shortcuts to create common plots for exploratory data analysis (EDA), particularly those involving visualizing an entire dataset.